On the behaviour of Brauer $p$-dimensions under finitely-generated field extensions: Introduction

-The present research is devoted to the study of index-exponent relations over transcendental FG-extensions $F$ of a field $E$ and their dependence on abrd$_{p}(E)$, $p \in \mathbb P$.
-It is motivated mainly by two questions concerning the dependence of Brd$(F)$ upon Brd$(E)$, stated as open problems in Section 4 of the survey \cite{ABGV}.
+The present research considers the sequence Brd$_{p}(F)$, $p \in \mathbb P$, for a transcendental FG-extension $F$ of a field $E$, and its dependence upon abrd$_{p}(E)$, $p \in \mathbb P$.
+It is motivated mainly by an open problem posed in Section 4 of the survey \cite{ABGV}.